 In accordance with the disclosure requirements of the European Framework Services Directive 2006, and as implemented by local law, please note that Bird & Bird has the benefit of professional indemnity insurance in excess of the minimum level required by the Solicitors Regulation Authority and extends to acts or omissions wherever in the world they occur.
 The name and contact details of our primary insurer are Travelers Insurance Company Limited, Exchequer Court, 33 St. Mary Axe, London EC3A 8AG.
 In addition, we have insurance as required by the bar authority, or equivalent, in every other jurisdiction in which Bird & Bird practices.
 Details of such insurances, comprising the name of the relevant or primary insurer(s), their contact details, territorial coverage and the policy number(s), may be obtained by clients, or prospective clients, on request by asking the partner with whom you are dealing or by clicking here to email us.
 If e-mailing, please give sufficient information to identify yourself or your organisation, the country to which your enquiry relates and the partner or other lawyer with whom you are otherwise dealing, and give your own contact information.

-The money laundering reporting officer for Bird & Bird LLP, London office is currently Allan Sanderson.
-To contact Allan Sanderson click here.
+The money laundering reporting officer for Bird & Bird LLP, London office is currently Jenny Cassidy.
+To contact Jenny Cassidy click here.

 Anti-bribery and anti-corruption laws